 - Outline your communication plan for families prior to restoring in-person contacts or visits that explain what will be different about their experience (such as use of PPE, materials, physical distancing, etc.). - Programs are encouraged to develop a family-friendly re-initiation questionnaire or consent form to identify readiness to return to in-person services.
 Family choice should be respected, and consent may be obtained virtually or with ink signatures.
-A sample home visiting preparedness questionnaire, adapted from the Massachusetts Children's Trust, is included on page 9 of this document. - Programs are encouraged to seek feedback from families on their communications and approaches, once these new in-person contacts or visits are implemented. - Outline your communication plan for families and staff in the case of any COVID-19 exposures, while maintaining confidentiality of the exposed individual(s).
+A sample home visiting preparedness questionnaire, adapted from the Massachusetts Children's Trust, is included on pages 9-10 of this document, in English and Spanish. - o Programs are encouraged to seek feedback from families on their communications and approaches, once these new in-person contacts or visits are implemented. - > Outline your communication plan for families and staff in the case of any COVID-19 exposures, while maintaining confidentiality of the exposed individual(s).